Why It’s Okay to be Different

 Being adopted only added to my feelings of isolation as a youngster.

 I was in awe of families that looked alike or had similar characteristics or personality types.
-I didn’t have anyone in my life that I could relate to on that level.
-As a teenager, the only insight into my biological parents was via my imagination (and boy did I have an active one of those).
+I didn’t have anyone in my life whom I could relate to on that level.

 I remember my Grandma passing a comment when she thought I was asleep (and therefore not able to hear her).
 Though I can’t quote her verbatim (it was a long time ago now), she asked my Mother something like, ‘She’s not like the rest of us, is she?’

-At the time, I was upset by that comment.
+At the time, I was upset by her comment.
 It took me years to come to terms with and accept the fact that she was right.
-More importantly, I realised it wasn’t a bad thing.
-Standing out from the crowd is good.
-Over the years, I have come to embrace my individuality and uniqueness.

 Cherish Your Uniqueness

-You have your own set of characteristics, skills, dreams and goals that makes you different from anyone else.
-Embrace them; don’t be embarrassed by who you are.
+You have your own set of characteristics, skills, dreams, and goals that makes you different from anyone else.
+Embrace them, don’t be embarrassed by who you are.

-Don’t be ashamed of how you look.
-I have come to realise that some of the most beautiful physical features of people are the ones that make them stand out from the pack, the ones that make them different.
+I have come to realize that some of the most beautiful physical features of people are the ones that make them stand out from the pack, the ones that make them different.
 The same ones they probably got teased for and hated as a teenager.

 Embrace what makes you unique.